How Does Surrogacy Work and What It Entails?

 According to Marie Claire’s survey, 23% of today’s women would opt for surrogacy if natural pregnancy is not possible.

-With that said, let’s see how does surrogacy work and what procedures it entails.Schedule A Consultation
+With that said, let’s see how the surrogacy process works and what are the procedures followed.Schedule A Consultation

 The word “Surrogate” literally means a person who acts as a substitute in another person’s absence.